MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-connector-wizard.md

 ## Run the wizard

 1. In the left navigation of the [Microsoft 365 admin center](https://admin.microsoft.com/), choose **Setup**, and then select the **Frontline workers** collection or go to the **Apps and updates** section.
-1. Under **Connect you workforce management system**, select **View.** Here, you can learn more about Shifts connectors and the frontline worker and manager experience when you connect Shifts to your workforce management system.
+1. Under **Connect you workforce management system**, select **View.** Here, you can learn more about Shifts connectors and the frontline worker and manager experience when you connect Shifts to your WFM system.
 1. When you're ready, select **Get started**.
 1. Select **Next** to create a Blue Yonder connection.
 1. On the Connection details page: